Five Simple reasons that make us the undisputed best LASIK LASER Centre in Punjab.

-Most modern LASIK Laser technologies are totally painless.
+Most modern LASIK Laser technologies are painless.
 However, there is mild discomfort with the traditional LASIK done with a blade or Microkeratome.
 Current LASIK procedures take just a few minutes before LASER treatment numbing eye drops are applied to eliminate discomfort or pain.
 Some patients may feel a slight pressure or the impression that something is in their Eye, but this should not be uncomfortable.
 A few patients may suffer some discomfort or irritation in the eyes following the treatment, although this is usually treatable with over-the-counter painkillers.
 LASIK is regarded as a safe and successful Laser Vision correction with a high patient satisfaction rate.

 Q: Which LASIK type is the best?

 LASIK types, as mentioned above, vary in their method, technology, safety, time, recovery, and cost.
-Which LASIK Suits you best depend on all these factors besides, of course, your preferences and expectations from LASIK
+Which LASIK Suits you best depends on all these factors besides, of course, your preferences and expectations from LASIK

 Q: IS LASIK Safe?